Now through Nov. 30, save 40-55% on books & eBooks. Use code BOOKSGIVING during checkout. Shop now.

 EPUB The open industry format known for its reflowable content and usability on supported mobile devices.

 PDF The popular standard, used most often with the free Adobe® Reader® software.

 This eBook requires no passwords or activation to read.
 We customize your eBook by discreetly watermarking it with your name, making it uniquely yours.

 Also available in other formats.

 Register your product to gain access to bonus material or receive a coupon.

-Conquer the Complexity of Modern C++
+Discover the Beauty of Modern C++

 "Beautiful C++ presents the C++ Core Guidelines from a developer's point of view with an emphasis on what benefits can be obtained from following the rules and what nightmares can result from ignoring them.
 For true geeks, it is an easy and entertaining read.
 For most software developers, it offers something new and useful."